hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * Allow user to use either a int variable or int literal value interchangably, in following instructions, where a int value is required.

-  * letint, iflt, checkjump, sleepmsec
+  * letint, iflt, checkjump, sleepmsec, alu ops

   One needs to use $ prefix before a int literal to tell the vm compiler that it is a int literal value and not a int variable.